leeberg/BlueHive/README.md

 * One Click to Remove Honey Users from Active Directory

 ## Drawbacks / Issues
-* Service Accounts will be **BUSTED** by [HoneyPot Buster](https://github.com/JavelinNetworks/HoneypotBuster) - I have not yet implemented a good way to update values like "lastlogontimestamp" to reduce the Fank Rank
+* Service Accounts will be **BUSTED** by [HoneyPot Buster](https://github.com/JavelinNetworks/HoneypotBuster) - I have not yet implemented a good way to update values like "lastlogontimestamp" to reduce the Fank Rank. **NOTE** - Currently working on implementing a Scheduled Endpoint, that will "Login" with specified accounts on a schedule.
 * Data storage via json files on disk 🤷
 * Only "half-way" supports multiple domains, needs some data management work needs to be completed
 * "OtherName" of created token objects have value of 1337 - this is the identifier for a honey object used by this.
 Ideally accounts would be independently tracked outside of such a value.